 First, look up the average frost dates for your area to know when frosts are most likely to occur.
-Use our Frost Dates Calculator to find frost dates for spring and fall.
+Use our Frost Dates Calculator to find frost dates for spring and fall in your area.

 Keep in mind that frosts can vary greatly by microclimate.
-In fact, while you may have frost in your garden, your neighbor down the street may see no sign of it!
+In fact, while you may have frost in your garden, your neighbor across the street may see no sign of it!

 - How warm was it during the day?
 If the temperature reached 75ºF (in the East or North) or 80ºF (in the desert Southwest), the chance of the mercury falling below 32ºF at nighttime is slim.

 - Is it windy?
 A still night allows cold air to pool near the ground; a light breeze stirs things up; a heavy, cold wind sweeps away warm air near the ground.

 - Is it cloudy?
 If the Sun sets through a layer of thickening clouds, the clouds will slow radiational cooling and help stave off a frost.

 - What is the dew point?
 As a rule of thumb, don’t worry about a frost if the dew point (the temperature at which water vapor condenses) is above 45°F on the evening weather report.

 - How is your garden landscaped?
 Gardens on slopes or high ground often survive when the coldest air puddles down into the valleys and hollows.